 Day 3: Annascaul to Dingle, 22km

-Day three on the Kerry Camino was a day for encountering friendly and photogenic creatures, as we passed through a lot of farmland, stumbling across friendly sheep, cows, pigs and even a farmer out training some young sheepdog.
+Day three on the Kerry Camino was a day for encountering friendly and photogenic creatures as we passed through a lot of farmland, stumbling across friendly sheep, cows, pigs and even a farmer out training some young sheepdog.
 As our energy levels began to dwindle in the final kilometres, views of Dingle in the distance kept us soldiering on.
-Arriving at Dingle to a heroes welcome at St. James’ church to receive our certificate and congratulations from fellow walkers and well wishers alike.
+Arriving at Dingle to a heroes welcome at St. James’ church to receive our certificate and congratulations from fellow walkers and well-wishers alike.

-If you missed out on this year’s Kerry Camino Walking Festival, you can book a trip on the Dingle Way, which covers the Kerry Camino on IrelandWays.com.
-All attendees to the festival can avail of a special discount with CaminoWays.com, make sure you mention it at the time of booking!
+You can contact us if you missed this year’s Kerry Camino Walking Festival.
+All attendees to the festival can avail of a special discount with CaminoWays.com; make sure you mention it when booking!
 For more information on the Camino de Santiago, contact our travel specialists.